 The upgraded sewage treatment and water storage facilities also would facilitate the expansion of the existing Grant Grove visitor facilities as described in the Environmental Assessment/Development Concept Plan for Grant Grove and Redwood Mountain (NPS, USDI 1983).
 However, those proposals are being reevaluated through a revised development concept plan along with a full environmental impact statement, which is currently in progress.
-Therefore, the impacts of the proposed expansion are not included in the scope of this assessment, as the proposed improvements to the water and sewage systems are considered necessary to solve the existing shortcomings described in the preceding paragraphs.
-The impacts and alternatives to the proposed expansion of facilities will be fully evaluated in the forthcoming revised development concept plan/environmental impact statement.
+Therefore, the impacts of the proposed expansion are not included in the scope of this assessment, as the proposed improvements to the water and sewage systems are considered necessary to solve the existing shortcomings described in the proposed expansion of facilities will be fully evaluated in the forthcoming revised development concept plan/environmental impact statement.